solohot/learngit/readme.txt

 This is Git test;
 I wanna 360 offer!
-YES We Upload to GitHub!
+YES We Upload to GitHub with SSH!